-Lord Ganapathi is believed to be present in as many as 32 different forms and Ucchista Ganapathi is regarded as the 8th among them.
+Ucchista Ganapati is regarded as the 8th among the 32 different forms of Ganapati.
 The Sanskrit word ‘Ucchista’ literally means the remains and leftovers, but in this context, carries a Tantric connotation.
-Ucchista Ganapathi is considered a Tantric aspect of Lord Ganesha and denotes the blessed offerings.
-Ucchista Ganapathi is blue in complexion, is in a sitting posture and is depicted with his consort Goddess Shakthi Devi seated comfortably on his left lap.
-He has six hands, the main left of which gently embraces his consort, and the rest of his hands hold in them, a japa mala of Rudhraksha beads, a pomegranate fruit, a fresh sprig of paddy, a blue lotus and the stringed instrument Veena.
+Ucchista Ganapati is considered a tantric aspect of Lord Ganesha and denotes the blessed offerings.
+Ucchista Ganapati is blue in complexion, is in a sitting posture and is depicted with his consort Goddess Shakti Devi seated comfortably on his left lap.
+He has six hands, the main left of which gently embraces his consort, and the rest of his hands hold in them, a japa mala of Rudraksha beads, a pomegranate fruit, fresh sprig of paddy, blue lotus and the stringed instrument Veena.
 The end of his trunk rests on the thigh of the Goddess.

-terms him as ‘The one, who devours the remnants of food’, describes his form and prays for his grace and blessings.
+Meaning: ‘The one, who devours the remnants of food,’ describes his form and prays for his grace and blessings.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.

-The Fire Lab performed in Lord Ganesha’s honor is unique and brings about a sea of change in our fortunes.
+The Fire Lab performed in Lord Ganesha’s honor is unique and brings about a sea of change in your fortunes.

 The Ganesha Yantra is a sacred energy device that infuses within you the power to focus and accomplish your goals.